rackerlabs/support-how-to/content/how-to/dedicated-hosting/view-your-network-device-configuration/index.md

 type: article
 created_date: '2017-12-21'
 created_by: Trevor Becker
-last_modified_date: '2019-04-30'
+last_modified_date: '2021-07-07'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Cat Lookabaugh
 product: Dedicated Hosting
 product_url: dedicated-hosting
 ---

-The MyRackspace Portal contains a self-service feature that enables you to download a copy of your firewall's or load balancer's running configuration.
+The MyRackspace Portal contains a self-service feature that enables you to download a copy of the running configuration for your firewall or load balancer.
 You can use this feature for your documentation and auditing purposes.

 ### View the configuration of your network device

 1. Log in to the [MyRackspace Portal](https://login.rackspace.com/) by using your username and password.

-2. In the top navigation bar click **Select a Product > Dedicated Hosting**.
+2. In the top navigation bar, click **Select a Product > Rackspace Dedicated**.

 3. Select **Products** > **Devices**.